Scoppio/megamek/megamek/README.md

 ## DIFFERENCES BETWEEN THE BOARD GAME AND MEGAMEK

-Although MegaMek tries to be faithful to the original board game rules, in some cases, due to technical or design limitations, this is not possible.
+Although MegaMek tries to be faithful to the original board TWGame rules, in some cases, due to technical or design limitations, this is not possible.
 These differences are not considered "bugs."
 If you spot any more discrepancies, please contact the author (see "CONTACT" below.)

-- If the line of fire lies along the edge of two hexes, in the board game, the defender chooses which hex to use.
+- If the line of fire lies along the edge of two hexes, in the board tame, the defender chooses which hex to use.
 Instead, MegaMek chooses the hex that most favors the defender.
 - When punching, you automatically punch with both arms, if possible.
 This means you can not punch two different targets in the same round.
 - When kicking, you automatically use the leg with the better chance to hit.
 - There are several situations, notably death from above, where a unit is displaced out of a hex, and that unit's owner may pick the hex to move to.
 MegaMek currently picks the hex for you, choosing high elevations over low ones, to avoid falling damage.